Winchburgh: Rail

-The mainline railway between Edinburgh and Glasgow Queen Street goes through the Winchburgh Tunnel, under the village.
+The mainline railway between Edinburgh and Glasgow Queen Street goes through the Winchburgh Tunnel, under the town.
 Construction of the tunnel began in 1939 and it has been in operation since 1842.
 The tunnel is 367 yd long and 20 ft high.

 Until it was closed in 1930, there was a passenger station at the north end of the tunnel.
 The construction of the Winchburgh Tunnel was supervised by the noted Scottish Civil Engineer, John Gibb.
 West Lothian Council have been promoting a plan to reopen the station as the town grows.
 In June 2022, it was reported that a commitment to create a new railway station was still part of the new town's plans.
+In October 2025, the new station was given planning permission though funding and construction are still to take place.